Mcho11/Software-Standards/C#_Standards.md

 High Number Of Children (NOC) is the number of immediate <Sub-Classes> of the Class.
 Depth is generally better than breadth in class hierarchy, since it promotes reuse of methods through inheritance.
 NOC measures the potential influence a Class has on the design.
 Classes with large number of children require more intensive testing as through inheritance an implementation error can potentially lead to many regression bugs.
 Technical or framework classes which are evolving and will not be changed often should not be concerned by this rule.

 ###Avoid Artifacts with High Cyclomatic Complexity###
 Cyclomatic Complexity is a measure of the complexity of the control structure of an Artifact.
 It is the number of linearly independent paths and therefore, the minimum number of independent paths when executing the software.
 The effort and time for diagnosis of deficiencies or causes of failures, or for identification of parts to be modified is directly related to the number of execution paths, i.e. the complexity of the control flow.
-Analyzability declines with increasing Cyclomatic Complexity. \nEach modification must be correct for all execution paths.
+Analyzability declines with increasing Cyclomatic Complexity.
+Each modification must be correct for all execution paths.
 Cyclomatic Complexity computes the number of the linearly independent paths, a lower bound of all execution paths ignoring multiple iterations.
 Changeability declines with increasing Cyclomatic Complexity.
 Complete testing requires coverage of all execution paths.
 Cyclomatic Complexity computes the number of the linearly independent paths.
 Review the design of the Artifact to reduce number of independent paths.
 E.g.: Reduce the number of conditional statements.

 ###Avoid Artifacts with High Depth of Code###
 Depth of Code is measured as the maximum number of nested control statements in an artifact.
 Artifact that contains an IF statement which contains a While loop which itself contains another IF statement will have a Depth of Code of 3 (at least).\nAvoid Artifacts with Depth of Code (DoC) greater than X.  Complex Artifacts are difficult to maintain.
 Keeping Artifacts small and simple ensures a good readability of the code.
 Review the design of the Artifact to reduce the Depth of Code.